StevenBlack/vocab/README.md

 ### myopia
-The medical term for near-sightedness also connotes a more figurative lack of vision, or short-sightedness.
-People who wear glasses with certain prescriptions suffer from myopia; people who fail to see the consequences of the things they say or do are also myopic.
+Near-sightedness.
+Also connotes a more figurative lack of vision, or short- sightedness.

 ### myriad
-This adjective simply means "a lot."
-You can say there were myriad stars in the sky or there were myriad grains of sand on the beach.
+"a lot."

 ### nabob
-Made famous by Spiro Agnew's description of the press and liberals as "the nattering nabobs of negativism," a nabob is actually a person of great wealth who has made a fortune in a faraway country, especially India.
-It seems that the Vice President forfeited accurate English in favor of alliteration.
+A person of great wealth who has made a fortune in a faraway country, especially India.

 ### nadir
-A nadir is literally a point in the heavens directly opposite the zenith (see zenith).
-It is often used, however, to connote a low point, as in the nadir of a career or of a life.
-"He hit the nadir when he lost his house, his job and his wife on one day."
-Sounds like Nader, as in Ralph.
-(See also apogee.)
+Directly opposite the zenith.
+A low point.

 ### naissance
-The birth or origin of a concept, an organization, a movement or an idea, as opposed to the renaissance, or rebirth of any of those things.
-The naissance of rock-and-roll took place in the '50s and '60s; its renaissance was in the '80s.
+The birth or origin of a concept, an organization, a movement or an idea.

 ### narcolepsy
 A condition characterized by an overwhelming desire for brief periods of sleep.
-The word is often used figuratively to describe feeling terrifically bored: Dull speeches can induce narcolepsy.

 ### nascent
 In the formative stages or in the process of being created.
-(See also chrysalis.)
-The word is best used to describe abstract things such as ideas, feelings or creative works.
-A nascent feeling would be one that's just beginning to come to consciousness.

 ### Naïve Realism